Going back to ancient times, those who had the ability to memorize were looked upon as intellectual geniuses.

 Types of Memory

-Most people know what memory is but how many know there are seven different types of memory.?
 The majority of us have jobs that require some sort of cognitive function, including memory.
 Among other things, memory is responsible for processing new information, creates memories, and recalls information in critical situations.

 Let’s take a look quick look at the two most well-known types of memory.

 The short-term memory only lasts between 15 to 30 seconds.
 This type of memory collects information and either sends it down the memory hole or assigns it to long-term memory.
-Remembering a phone number, someone’s name, or items on a shopping list are all stored in our short-term working memory.
+Remembering a phone number, someone’s name or items on a shopping list are all stored in our short-term working memory.

 Long-term memories tend to be a lot more complicated and elaborate when compared to short-term memories.
 Basically, anything that happened more than 3-5 minutes ago is classified and stored in your long-term memory.
-The strength and skill of our memory depends largely on how often we use it to recall specific pieces of data.
+The strength and skill of our memory depend largely on how often we use it to recall specific pieces of data.

 Can Greens Nutrition Help Memory?

 As we age, several health issues become apparent for most people, and the one that’s front and center is memory.
-Most people believe that nothing can be done about a failing memory but is this really the case?
+Do most people believe that nothing can be done about a failing memory but is this really the case?
 Luckily it’s not; Eating a diet rich in greens may help improve cognitive function and memory loss, according to several recent studies.

 A study from Rush University Medical Centre concluded that implementing a straightforward step each day can drastically improve age-related diseases such as Alzheimer’s and memory decline.
 (1)